Bobo (Belgian comic): Computer game

 A six-stage computer game was made was released for Atari ST and Commodore Amiga by Infogrames Entertainment.
-The player steers Bobo through six tasks: feeding soup to his hungry inmates in the mess hall whiles killing flies; peeling an ever-increasing mount of potatoes; cleaning the floor of the prison office hallway; helping his numerous mates escape via a trampoline; running over a set of three high-mounted power lines; and finally, stopping your cellmates from snoring when you are trying to sleep.
+The player steers Bobo through six tasks: feeding soup to his increasingly hungry inmates in the mess hall; peeling an ever-increasing mount of potatoes; cleaning the floor of the prison office hallway; helping his numerous mates escape via a trampoline; running over a set of three high-mounted power lines; and finally, stopping your cellmates from snoring when you are trying to sleep.

 The purpose of the game is not to reach a certain goal, but to collect as many points as possible in the short space of time given in most of the tasks.
 Failing in these task is inevitable—like in the first, the inmates get hungry very quickly as time passes, and eventually someone puts the soup pot on Bobo's head; and in the third an increasing number of guardsmen, dogs and inmates keep running through the hallway, staining the floor with their dirty shoes.